microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Learning Objectives for Challenge-07
 By the end of this challenge you will be able to

-+ configure FHIR-Proxy authentication for connecting to FHIR service
++ configure FHIR-Proxy authentication for connecting to the FHIR service
-+ configure Postman to connect with FHIR service via FHIR-Proxy
++ configure Postman to connect with the FHIR service via FHIR-Proxy
 + add a `Consent` Resource to the FHIR service
 + configure Consent Opt-Out filtering in FHIR-Proxy
 + verify that Consent Opt-Out filtering performs as expected